-- Double-click the Safely Remove Hardware icon in the taskbar.
+- 1 Double-click the Safely Remove Hardware icon in the taskbar.
 The Safely Remove Hardware dialog box appears.

-- Select the hardware you want to unplug.
+- 2 Select the hardware you want to unplug.

-- Click Stop.
+- 3 Click Stop.

-- In the Stop a Hardware device dialog box, confirm that the device can be safely removed from the system.
+- 4 In the Stop a Hardware device dialog box, confirm that the device can be safely removed from the system.

-- Click OK.
+- 5 Click OK.

-A message appears saying that it is safe to remove the device.
+You get a message saying that it is safe to remove the device.

-- Click Close. - Press the PC Card release button so that it pops out. - Push the PC Card release button to eject the card. - Gently grasp the card and pull it out. - 10 If the PC Card release button is still out, push it back in to close the front panel cover.

-if you unplug the PC Card from the computer when this is still turned on, your system might crash and you might lose data that you did not save before.
+- 6 Click OK. - 7 Click Close. - 8 Press the PC Card release button so that it pops out. - 9 Push the PC Card release button to eject the card. - 10 Gently grasp the card and pull it out. - 11 If the PC Card release button is still out, push it back in to close the front panel cover. - If you unplug the PC Card from the computer when this is still turned on, your system might crash and you might lose data that you did not save before.
 Before you remove the PC Card, right-click the PC Card icon in the taskbar and close the card.
 Close any applications that use the PC Card before removing the card.
 Otherwise, data may be lost.